Kenz19/BacStroke/README.md

 Positions of bacteria are currently updated under the assumption that their movement is influenced by 6 different components:

-Gravity
+Gravity,
-Thermal Diffusion
+Thermal Diffusion,
-Clinorotation
+Clinorotation,
-Centripetal force
+Centripetal force,
-Swimming
+Swimming,
-Tumbles
+Tumbles,

 Bacteria3D.py - This script contains the bacteria3D class which describes the velocity, positional, and physical properties of each bacteria.
 It has self-functions used to update the position and velocities of the bacteria at each timestep within BacStroke.py.